matheusvt2/cd4ml/readme.md

 # CD4ML project

-Project for studying a way to decouple machine learning model and app.
+Project for studying a way to decouple machine learning model from its app.

 ## Getting Started